vygr/ChrysaLisp/docs/EVENT_LOOPS.md

 a new job to any newly started child task, as they report in, or issue a new job as we receive a result.

-The farm is created that is twice as big as the known number of network nodes.
+A farm is created that is twice as big as the known number of network nodes.
-Roughly two child tasks will exist per node, remember that ChrysaLisp does the final task distribution, in this demo we only suggest the node to start the task.
+Roughly two child tasks will exist per node.
+Remember that ChrysaLisp does the final task distribution, in this demo we only suggest the node to start the task.